 See how light and fluffy this bread looks?
 Yes, it’s whole wheat sourdough bread!
 This is just what Melissa’s samples looked like in the class.
 It was so great to see, or have a vision, of what sourdough bread can look like.
 It doesn’t have to be dense, solid slabs that could be used as bricks or paperweights!
 I came home and replicated her bread in the picture above.
 Her bread really did look just like this.

 I had been using a starter since last October but I learned a few things from going to Melissa’s class.
 Namely, that your starter should show bubbles that you can see in the dough.
 If your starter is not bubbly, you need to reduce the amount, not use the starter yet, and start over by feeding it again, as she says in her book.
-You can go to her blog here and read the posts linked in the sidebar, about starter consistency, 3 keys to success, and bubble or double.
+You can go to her Facebook page here and watch her videos.
 Seeing bubbles is a key!
 That is why it’s best to use a glass jar.
 Here is my starter nice and bubbly:

 So I went home and fed my starter using her handout as an instruction.
 I am so happy to say that I kept the starter alive, or did not kill it, and here it is above, having survived several weeks.
 I went to her book and used the recipe for bread machine bread.
 It overflowed way too much!
 I had to spend some time scraping baked bread on the inside of the machine.
 I studied her recipe in the book and then I noticed it said “Makes two loaves.”
 Ahhh, no wonder I had Mt.
 Vesuvius action going on!
 But there was no other instruction in the recipe, like “Divide the dough in half.”

-So I experimented with the recipe and found that if I cut the amount of natural yeast (aka sourdough start) in half, and kept all the remaining ingredients the same, the recipe worked perfectly.
+So I experimented with the recipe and found that if I cut down the amount of natural yeast (aka sourdough start), and kept all the remaining ingredients the same, the recipe worked perfectly.